 13. Traits such as personality, intelligence, & other behavioral characteristics are likely what kind of traits?

 14. What is epigenetics?

-18. What is the gene transfer method known as ‘gene editing’?
+19. What is the new and efficient cut-and-paste method of gene transfer method (often called ‘gene editing’)?

 20 & 21.
 What are the five (or so) steps involved in ART? [simply name steps]

 22. What is a risk (either to the woman or offspring) associated with ART?

 23. What is the process of preimplantation genetic diagnosis and why is it used?